Laminate flooring emerged on the residential scene decades ago as an attractive, easy-to-install and budget alternative to solid hardwood flooring.

 Keep fitting the boards along the long wall, placing the next board the same way.
 Lay it end to end.
 Check the boards’ edges to the edge of the wall and be precise with levelling the rows with the wall.

 Go to the second row and make sure that the joints in this row are staggered to the first row.
-Use a hammer wrapped in a towel or a rubber one to tap and close the gap between the two rows gently.
+Use a rubber hammer or one wrapped in a towel to tap and close the gap between the two rows gently.
 Continue until each row is laid – make sure that there are no gaps between the boards.
 Be diligent and double-check every third row to make sure the boards are tightly fitted and parallel to the wall.

 Trim where shapes are odd to fit into the remaining space.
 You would reach the opposite wall and probably would have to trim the boards.
 Measure well before you cut them with a table saw.